Triangulating metric surfaces: Preliminaries

 A polygon is a disk $P \subset X$ with piecewise geodesic boundary $\partial P$, together with a representation of $\partial P$ as a piecewise geodesic curve $e_1*\cdots *e_n$.
 Each geodesic $e_i$ is called an \textit{edge} of $P$, and each initial point of an edge is called a \textit{vertex}.
 If $e_{i} * e_{i+1}$ is a geodesic for some $i \in \{1, \ldots, n\}$ (taking $e_{n+1}=e_1$), then $e_i$ and $e_{i+1}$ can be consolidated into a single edge $\widetilde{e}_i$, thus forming a new polygon with $n-1$ edges.
 A polygon is \textit{reduced} if no such consolidation is possible.
 For any polygon~$P$, repeating this process of consolidation gives a reduced polygon.
 A polygon is a \emph{triangle} if it has at most $3$ vertices and a \emph{bigon} if it has exactly $2$ vertices.
 A triangle is called \emph{degenerate} if it can be reduced to a bigon.
 Note that whether a triangle~$T$ is degenerate or not depends not only on $T$ as a set but also on the choice of boundary geodesics.
 For example, let $T$ be the square $[0,1]^2$ equipped with the $\ell^1$-metric.
 Taking $\{(0,0),(1,1)\}$ as the vertex set gives a representation of $T$ as a bigon, while $\{(1/2,0),(0,1/2),(1,1)\}$ gives a representation of $T$ as a non-degenerate triangle.
+Indeed, if $B$ is a bigon with vertices $p$ and $q$, and $\partial B$ is locally a geodesic at the vertex $p$, then we can always turn $B$ into a non-degenerate triangle by what we call the \textit{vertex perturbation trick}; see the proof of Lemma III.7 in \cite[p.60-61]{AZ:67}.
+Namely, replace $p$ by sufficiently close points $p_l$ and $ p_r$ that lie in different connected components of $\partial B \setminus \{p,q\}$.
+It is easy to check that the three triangle inequalities for the vertices $q,p_l,p_r$ are strict, and hence we obtain a representation of the set $B$ as a non-degenerate triangle.